alexfayad/dbex/README.md

 - WAL files are stored in `wals/` directory
 - Focus is on understanding I/O optimization between RAM and SSD
 - Code prioritizes clarity and educational value over production-readiness

+---

+**Documentation**: This README was written by [Claude](https://claude.ai), an AI assistant by Anthropic.
+This README is kept updated as contributions to the project are made.